EqualExperts/data-engineering-exercise-python/README.md

 ### Final notes
 **Please include instructions** about your strategy and important decisions you made.
 Also please answer the following questions:
-- How did you meet the needs of a data scientist?
-- How did you ensure data quality?
+- What kind of data quality measures would you apply to your solution in production?
-- What would need to change for the solution scale to work with a 10TB dataset with new data arriving each day?
+- What would need to change for the solution scale to work with a 10TB dataset with 5GB new data arriving each day?

 **Your submission should be a zip file containing your solution and the requested documentation.**